antistereov/singularity-core/docs/docs/authorization/oauth2.md

 * A user with the same e-mail address is already registered.
 In case that the users wants to connect the OAuth2 client to his account, you can follow [this](#connecting-an-oauth2-client-to-an-existing-account) guide.

 ## Connecting an OAuth2 Client to an Existing Account

+It is possible to connect multiple OAuth2 clients to an account.

+### 1. Authenticate the User

+Log in the user and retrieve an `AccessToken`.

+### 1. Creating an OAuth2 Provider Connection Token

+Call [`POST /api/auth/providers/oauth2/token`](/swagger#/OAuth2%20Identity%20Provider/generateOAuth2ProviderConnectionToken) authenticated as the user to create an `OAuth2ProviderConnectionToken`.
+This token will be set as an HTTP-only cookie and returned in the response if [header-authentication](/docs/authorization/basics#header-authentication) is enabled.

+### 2. Follow the Steps For Registration

+With the `OAuth2ProviderConnectionToken` set and the user authenticated, you can follow the same steps.
+As a result, the user will be connected to the new provider.